Adam Stein: Writing and directing

 His USC film Hot Java played at many festivals around the country and won the top prize at the Gen Art Film Festival.
 His film script Tangles won an Alfred P. Sloan Foundation grant for screenwriting.

 With film school collaborator Sam Friedlander and actor Mark Feuerstein, he made "Lazy Monday", an online parody described as a "west coast rap battle" response to Saturday Night Lives "Lazy Sunday".
 This video was widely played and widely copied, being featured on VH1, Bravo, and many other media outlets.
 After the release of this video, CNN's Paula Zahn interviewed Stein and Feuerstein about making content for the web.

+In November 2025, it was announced that Stein would co-write Gremlins 3 with Chris Columbus (who will direct) and Zach Lipovsky with Steven Spielberg serving as an executive producer.
+The film is set for release on November 19, 2027.

+In February 2026, it was announced that Stein and Lipovsky would direct an animated movie based on the Marvel Comics character Venom for Sony Pictures.
+In April that same year, it was announced Stein and Lipovsky had signed a first-look deal with Sony Pictures, and would direct an original sci-fi film entitled The Earthling and a film based on Metal Gear Solid in addition to the animated Venom film.

+Freaks Part II, a sequel to Freaks, is slated to premiere in August 2026 as the closing film of the 30th Fantasia International Film Festival.

 Editing

 Stein has worked as an editor on several feature films, including: